Unbiunio/DS-MARKET-TFM/README.md

 * Detect and group similar products to understand how many groups exist and what they represent.
 * Provide accurate forecasts of future sales.
 * Forecast inventory demand to ensure optimal supply levels.
-* In addition to these objectives, we aim to develop comprehensive visualizations that effectively communicate the analysis conducted, ensuring that insights are clearly   understood and actionable for decision-makers
+* In addition to these objectives, I aim to develop comprehensive visualizations that effectively communicate the analysis conducted, ensuring that insights are clearly   understood and actionable for decision-makers

 ## Sprint 1: Data Exploration and Preparation

-We received three key datasets containing company information: (item_prices, item_sales, and daily_calendar_with_events).
+I received three key datasets containing company information: (item_prices, item_sales, and daily_calendar_with_events).
-We began with data cleaning and a thorough analysis of the datasets, gaining an understanding of the variables and their structure.
-We used tools such as Python alongside libraries like "like `numpy`,`pandas`,`matplotlib`,`seaborn`  in development environments like `Visual Studio Code` & `Jupiter notebooks`.
+I began with data cleaning and a thorough analysis of the datasets, gaining an understanding of the variables and their structure.
+I used tools such as Python alongside libraries like "like `numpy`,`pandas`,`matplotlib`,`seaborn`  in development environments like `Visual Studio Code` & `Jupiter notebooks`.
-We conducted extensive preprocessing to build the main dataset.
+I conducted extensive preprocessing to build the main dataset.
 This dataset were utilized to develop visualizations that provide a comprehensive view of the company's current status, highlighting the behavior of cities, stores, products, and their categories.

 ### * Cities current status